 First, your sales reps should only be performing tasks that add value to their leads.
 Sounds simple, right?
 But exactly what does and doesn't add value to the sales process can be difficult to decide.
-For example, are the one-to-one meetings your sales reps have with their direct line manager adding this much-needed value?
+For example, are the one-to-one meetings your sales reps have with their direct line manager adding measurable value?
 Well, that depends on what happens in those meetings.
 If your manager is coaching and training your sales rep to improve their inbound sales performance, then the answer is a clear yes.
 But if that half-hour is spent discussing generic sales administration?
 Then probably not so much.

 There’s no clear answer to these questions as each business is different.
-But by examining all the tasks completed by your sales teams and attempting to account how they currently spend their time, you will begin to understand what activities can be removed or streamlined to enable more effective lead conversion.
+But by examining all the tasks completed by your sales teams, and attempting to account how they currently spend their time, you will begin to understand what activities can be removed or streamlined to enable more effective lead conversion.
 But it doesn't end there.
-Once you’ve both identified and removed all the activities which provide limited value to your leads, you then need to return to those processes left to see if any more improvements can be made elsewhere.
+Once you’ve both identified and removed all the activities which provide limited value to your leads, you then need to return to those processes left to see if improvements can be made elsewhere.